crud3/ns3-dce-nsc-experiments/nsc-docker-ubuntu1804/README.md

 > #define NUM_STACKS 2000

 ```
-This error message can also be mitigated by enforcing usage of gcc version 5, because gcc-5 is recommended for NSC anyways.
+This error message can also be mitigated by enforcing usage of gcc version 5, because gcc-5 is recommended (probably necessary) for NSC anyways.

 After above changes (either using gcc-5 or changes to sources), building still fails with the following error:
 ```